 The American Council on Exercise (ACE) defines functional strength training as “performing work against resistance in such a manner that the improvements in strength directly enhance the performance of movements so that an individual’s activities of daily living are easier to perform.”

-http://www.becomebodywise.net/wp-content/uploads/2017/10/bodywise_physical_therapy_pearl_district.jpg251735bodywisehttp://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-10-18 00:33:372017-10-18 00:33:37Functional Strength Training: What It Is, Why You Need It, and Exercises to Get Started
+https://www.becomebodywise.net/wp-content/uploads/2017/10/bodywise_physical_therapy_pearl_district.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-10-18 00:33:372017-10-18 00:33:37Functional Strength Training: What It Is, Why You Need It, and Exercises to Get Started

 Health Benefits of Good Posture We’ve all heard it before, sitting up straight and correcting our posture is important.
 If only we could correct our posture, the world’s problems would be solved….
 Maybe that is a slight stretch of the truth, but good posture does have wonderful health benefits.
 It has been shown to reduce […]

-http://www.becomebodywise.net/wp-content/uploads/2017/10/Correct-Posture-Featured-2.jpg350850bodywisehttps://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-10-18 00:06:032017-10-18 00:07:54Correcting Your Posture
+https://www.becomebodywise.net/wp-content/uploads/2017/10/Correct-Posture-Featured-2.jpg350850bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-10-18 00:06:032017-10-18 00:07:54Correcting Your Posture

 Dr Norman Doidge has travelled the world meeting people who have healed themselves using neuroplasticity—the brain’s ability to change in response to stimuli and experience.
 He told Lynne Malcolm how the concept may change the way we treat everything from ADD to Parkinson’s.